abdullahgulraiz/SwiftBin-Web-Application/readme.md

 For a full list of requirements, check [Laravel Installation](https://laravel.com/docs/5.4/installation)

 ## Usage
 The website comes without any warranty as is.
-Serve the project through PHP Artisan ([deploying Laravel application]()).
+Serve the project through PHP Artisan.
 Head over to _index.php_ to see a list of available bins at different locations.
 Clicking on a bin shows its trends.
 Data can be fed manually or through GSM by sending required variables to:

 ```
 localhost/bins/input/[GSM Number]-[Weight]-[IR]